-In fiscal years 2013 the prize payout increased by approximately .01%, whereas in fiscal year 2012 the prize payout decreased by approximately .69% respectively, prior to the application of unclaimed prizes.
+In fiscal years 2014 and 2013, the prize payout increased by approximately 1.09% and .12%, respectively, prior to the application of unclaimed prizes.

-At the end of the claim period for each game, unclaimed prizes for the Lottery's instant games and drawing games are paid into the "Prize Fund," in accordance with the New Mexico Lottery Act.
-These unclaimed prizes from the Lottery's prize fund are used to supplement the prizes in instant and drawing games and for second chance drawings and, therefore, reduce the prize expense for Lottery products and help the Lottery to maximize its sales and its return to education.
+At the end of the claim period for each game, unclaimed prizes for the Lottery's instant games and draw games are paid into the "Prize Fund," in accordance with the New Mexico Lottery Act.
+These unclaimed prizes from the Lottery's prize fund have been used to supplement the prizes in instant and draw games and for second chance drawings and, therefore, reduce the prize expense for Lottery products and help the Lottery to maximize its sales and its return to education.